macoscope/objc-style-guide/README.md

 Never commit code that has been commented out (take a second and go through `git diff` before applying your changes, make sure you're leaving codebase in better shape than before, no one likes to deal with a messy code).

 [Documentation comments](http://nshipster.com/documentation/) are good.
 Use them when they're actually useful and needed.
-If you can refactor something so that you don't need to explain it, do so instead if feasible.
+If you can refactor something so that you don't need to explain it, do that instead.

 ## Init and Dealloc